Mithraism and Other Cults in the Roman Empire

 There were many others, including Adduk and Marduk of Assyria, Adonis, Aesclepius, Apollo, Hercules and Zeus of Greece, Alcides of Thebes, Hermes of Greece/Egypt, Issa of Arabia, Jupiter of Rome and Serapis of Egypt who had striking similarities to the Christian mythology.

-Jesus had to be distinguished from these other gods, so the church fathers had to make a big deal out of how he came “in the flesh.”
+Jesus had to be distinguished from these other gods, so the church fathers made a big deal out of how he came “in the flesh.”
 They then derided other gods as mythical.

-It is obvious that what became the Christian faith was a heady, plagiarized mix of Judaic, Mithraic, and other pagan myths.
-The existence of all these characters, so nearly identical in their characteristics, constitutes an ancient universal mythos that has been hidden from, or else not acknowledged by, Christians.
+It’s obvious that what became the Christian faith was a heady, plagiarized mix of Judaic, Mithraic, and other pagan myths.
+The existence of all these characters, sharing so many characteristics, constitutes an ancient universal mythos that has not been recognised by everyday Christians.